 plot(t,sigArray(:,3)); xlabel('Time (sec)'); ylabel ('Amplitude (V)'); title('Signal Received at Channel 3'); ylim([-3 3]);

 The time delay beamformer compensates for the arrival time differences across the array for a signal coming from a specific direction.
 The time aligned multichannel signals are coherently averaged to improve the signal-to-noise ratio (SNR).
 Define a steering angle corresponding to the incident direction of the first speech signal and construct a time delay beamformer.

 angSteer = ang_dft; beamformer = phased.TimeDelayBeamformer('SensorArray',ula,...
 'SampleRate',fs,'Direction',angSteer,'PropagationSpeed',c)

-beamformer = phased.TimeDelayBeamformer with properties: SensorArray: [1×1 phased.ULA] PropagationSpeed: 340 SampleRate: 8000 DirectionSource: 'Property' Direction: [2×1 double] WeightsOutputPort: false
+beamformer = phased.TimeDelayBeamformer with properties: SensorArray: [1x1 phased.ULA] PropagationSpeed: 340 SampleRate: 8000 DirectionSource: 'Property' Direction: [2x1 double] WeightsOutputPort: false

-Next, we process the synthesized signal, plot and listen to the output of the conventional beamformer.
-Again, we play back the beamformed audio signal during the processing.
+Process the synthesized signal, then plot and listen to the output of the conventional beamformer.

-One can measure the speech enhancement by the array gain, which is the ratio of output signal-to-interference-plus-noise ratio (SINR) to input SINR.
+You can measure the speech enhancement by the array gain, which is the ratio of the output signal-to-interference-plus-noise ratio (SINR) to the input SINR.

 agCbf = pow2db(mean((voice_cleanspeech+voice_laugh).^2+noisePwr)/... mean((cbfOut - voice_dft).^2))